knowsis/knowsis.github.io/README.md

 ## Response Formats

-We can render responses for you using JSON, XML or plain text.
+We can render responses for you using JSON.

 The default format is JSON